openml/server-api/docs/roadmap.md

 ## Other Services
 Besides the REST API, there are a few other components which need to be developed:

  - A logstash pipeline to populate ES indices based on the database data and/or a message queue.
-Currently, the PHP-based REST API directly puts documents into ES indices, which makes it prone to getting out of sync, and requires an ES server to run to use/test the API in ways which otherwise to not require an ES index.
+Currently, the PHP-based REST API directly puts documents into ES indices, which makes it prone to getting out of sync, and requires an ES server to run to use/test the API in ways which otherwise would not require an ES index.
  - Evaluation Engine.
 A service which computes meta-features for datasets, including the "qualities" and "features" you find with datasets.